Stochastic Calculus with respect to Gaussian Processes: Itô Formula

 \begin{lem} Let $T>0$ and $v:[0,T]\times \R \rightarrow \R$ be a continuous function such that there exists a couple $(C_T,\lambda_T)$ of $\R\times\R^*_+$ such that $\underset{t \in [0,T] }{\max}{|v(t,y)|} \leq C_T \ e^{\lambda_T y^2}$ for all real $y$.
 Define; for every $a>\lambda_T$, the map $J_v:\R_+ \times (0,1/4a) \times \R \rightarrow \R$ by setting:

 Then $J_v$ is well defined.
 Moreover $\lim\limits_{(t,u_{1},u_{2}) \to (t_{0},0^+,l_0)} J_{v}(t,u_{1},u_{2}) = v(t_{0},l_{0})$, $\forall\ (t_{0},l_0)$ in $[0,T]\times \R$. \end{lem}

-It is easy to extend \cite[Theorem $2.8$]{ben2} to the case of a Borel measure $m$ instead of the Lebesgue measure.
-The next result, which constitutes this extension, is more suitable that Theorem \ref{peodcpdsokcpodfckposkcdpqkoq}, when one deals with $L^2$-valued integrands.
-The proof being obvious, is then left to the reader.
+It is easy to extend \cite[Thm. $2.8$]{ben2} to the case of a Borel measure $m$ instead of the Lebesgue measure.
+The next result, which constitutes this extension, is more suitable that Thm. \ref{peodcpdsokcpodfckposkcdpqkoq}, when one deals with $L^2$-valued integrands.
+The proof being obvious, is then left to the reader. \begin{theo} Let $m$ be a positive measure on $(\rR,\cB(\rR))$ and $X:\rR \rightarrow (L^2)$ be such that the function $t\mapsto S(X_t)(\eta)$ is measurable, for all $\eta$ in $\sS(\R)$, and such that $t \mapsto {\|X_t\|}_0$ belongs to $L^1(\rR,m)$.
+Then $X$ is \oS-integrable over $\rR$ and verifies: \end{theo}